40 Wonderful W-Words To Widen Your Vocabulary

 To walk a staggering, zigzagging route.
 Possibly after too much whip-belly.

-Knots and tats in hair are supposedly tied there by witches, according to old English folklore, in which case they’re known as witchknots.
-Tats in a horse's mane or tail hair, incidentally, are witches’ stirrups.
+Knots in hair are supposedly tied there by witches, according to old English folklore, in which case they’re known as witchknots.
+Knots in a horse's mane or tail hair, incidentally, are witches’ stirrups.

 A tree used as a geographical marker, such as on a route or to mark a boundary, is a witness-tree.